-Over the past three-and-a-half decades, the BCS has grown in size and stature, and has performed many of the greatest works of the choral repertory, including the well-known oratorios, masses and requiems of all the major classical composers, as well as less familiar works such as Mendelssohn’s St. Paul, Artur Honegger’s King David, Britten’s St. Nicolas Cantata, and Handel's Solomon.
+The BCS has performed many of the greatest works of the choral repertory, including oratorios, masses and requiems of major classical composers, as well as less familiar works such as Mendelssohn’s St. Paul, Honegger’s King David, Britten’s St. Nicolas Cantata, and Handel's Solomon.
 In 2015, we presented a program of Estonian music, and in spring 2018 a program of Latvian music, both concerts with song festival favorites and classical works.